Shaf8808/quizmaster/README.md

 The score counter was a big problem that I encountered while making this site.
 ALthough incrementing the score and having it dynamically add a specific amount was not too much of an issue, getting it to ignore further clicks from the user was something that I had to figure out.

 Updating the question counter was also a bit of an issue as I needed to show both the question that the user was on as well as the maximum number of questions that the quiz contained.
+I did this by using template literals, and incrementing the counter each time the user answered a question and having a set number of maximum questions.
+The code I used can be seen below:

+const maxQuestions = 10;

+questionCounter++

+questionCounterText.innerText = `${questionCounter}/${maxQuestions}`

 Credits = https://www.quiztriviagames.com/multiple-choice-trivia-questions/ Multiple choice questions